Coney Island hot dog: Flint-style

 Popular folklore perpetuates a legend that a Flint coney sauce recipe containing ground beef and ground hot dogs is the "original" Flint Coney sauce recipe.
-Variations on this story include either that a relative of the storyteller knew or worked with the former owner of Flint's Original and received the recipe from them, or that the wife of the owner of Flint's Original allowed the publication of the recipe in the Flint Journal after his death.
+Variations on this story include either that a relative of the storyteller knew or worked with the former owner of Flint's Original and received the recipe from them, the family of George N. Brown does not have the recipe, it was a secret and was to have remained that way.
+Someone who wanted to capitalize off the name Flint Original leaked the so called recipe to the Flint Journal.
 Ron Krueger, longtime food writer of the Flint Journal, included it in a collection of recipes from the newspaper but without a cited source, unlike the rest of the recipes in the collection.
 Krueger explained, "That recipe appeared in The Journal several times over the years.
 [I don't] think I ever saw it in the context of a story or ever saw any attribution.
 It always included the word 'original' in the title, but anybody who knows anything knows otherwise."
-As to the second story, of Brayan's wife later allowing the publication of the recipe, Velicia Brayan died in 1976, while Simion Brayan lived until the age of 100 and died in 1990.
+As to the second story, George passed away in 1967 and his wife passed in 1992, without ever leaking the recipe to anyone as she herself did NOT know it.
 The actual source of this recipe appears to be an earlier Flint Journal food editor, Joy Gallagher, who included the recipe in her column of May 23, 1978, in which she stated she had included the recipe in an even earlier column.
 Her apparent source was "a woman who said she was the wife of a chef at the original Coney Island, and that she copied the recipe from his personal recipe book."
 Gallagher stated, "I believe her".
 However, Gallagher also wrote, "I'm not making any claims".
 In the same column, Gallagher also included a second recipe that used beef heart, which she wrote "came to me recently from a reader who swears it is the sauce served at Angelo's."
 The folklore has mixed the supposed sources of the two recipes in this column from Gallagher, with people claiming the ground hot dog recipe is reportedly from Angelo's.
 In his column published in the Flint Journal on April 18, 1995, food editor Ron Krueger reported taking Gallagher's ground hot dog recipe directly to Angelo's co-owner Tom V. Branoff, who refuted the recipe line-by-line.
 Gallagher's pre-1978 column is still being researched.